AbdullahTrees/BLNS/README.md

 Any other questions, be sure to let me know in Discord!
 Found a bug?
 THANKS!
 Please open an issue!
 Or maybe let me know in Discord, that too!
 Want to copy this code?
 NooOOooOoo, this is something I wrote up in less than 2 months after learning C, I'm sure you can figure this kid-stuff out by yourself if you really need it... (so I guess you *can* copy it...)

+## Credits
+As this is my first project, I'd like to mention something about me learning programming.
+Programming was notoriously difficult for me, even though I first started at the age of 7 or 8, trying off Visual Basic from a Video Tutorial and